rapidfish/personnummer/README.md

 * Automatic checksum validation when parsing an input string to a Personnummer object

 * Produces an Optional<Personnummer> object when parsing.
-If input is invalid (or no valid checksum) becomes an empty Optional
+If not valid (or no valid checksum) it becomes an empty Optional

 * toString() can be used as default output after parsing, but there are four other methods to represent it in differents ways